Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Key Performance Indicators for SC/MC Waveform Performance Evaluation

 \subsection{Power Spectral Density and Out-of-Band Emissions}

 The power spectral density (PSD) and OOB emissions follow strict standard regulations to meet spectrum mask requirements.
-For example, the international telecommunications union (ITU) radio regulation $5.340$ prohibits transmissions in ten passive bands over $\unit[100\!-\!252]{GHz}$ to protect deep space observatories and satellite sensors \cite{xing2021terahertz}, resulting in a maximum available contiguous BW of $\unit[23]{GHz}$.
+For example, the international telecommunications union (ITU) radio regulation $5.340$ prohibits transmissions in ten passive bands over $\unit[100\!-\!252]{GHz}$ to protect deep space observatories and satellite sensors \cite{xing2021terahertz}, resulting in a maximum available contiguous bandwidth of $\unit[23]{GHz}$.
 OOB emissions are also critical in integrated space-air-ground THz networks.
-It is thus important to study OOB-induced interference to neighboring systems and among multiple users, highlighting the role of carrier-aggregation techniques.
-The severity of OOB emissions is dictated by BW, required SE, and neighboring co-operating systems.
-The WF Tx spectrums in the IEEE 802.15.3d sub-THz standard are described for different BWs in \cite{8066476}.
+It is thus important to study OOB emissions-induced interference to neighboring systems and among multiple users, highlighting the role of carrier-aggregation techniques.
+The severity of OOB emissions is dictated by bandwidth, required SE, and neighboring co-operating systems.
+The waveform Tx spectrums in the IEEE 802.15.3d sub-THz standard are described for different bandwidths in \cite{8066476}.